Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Glossary of Concordium Terms
 ============================

-Also see the Concordium `whitepaper`_ for more details on the terms described below.
+Also see the Concordium `Whitepaper <../../../_static/Concordium-White-Paper-latest.pdf>`_ for more details on the terms described below.

 .. glossary::